-This fund invests primarily in listed Canadian equities but may also use other investments such as exchange traded funds, listed or over-the-counter derivatives, or other securities to allow the fund to achieve its return target or otherwise manage risk.
+This entity invests primarily in listed Canadian equities but may also use other investments such as exchange traded funds, listed or over-the-counter derivatives, or other securities to allow the fund to achieve its return target or otherwise manage risk.
+Its benchmark is the S&P/TSX Small Cap Total Return Index.